Verbosity Specifiers

 Input Format

-presets: Named tuple mapping preset names to toggle configurations.
-Each preset maps toggle names to message levels or preset types.
+presets: Named tuple mapping preset names to field configurations.
+Each preset maps field names to message levels (for toggles) or to a preset/sub-spec instance (for sub_specifiers).
 Must include at least Standard.
 Can define custom presets beyond the standard five (None, Minimal, Standard, Detailed, All).

 Generated Code